Spotted green pigeon: Evolution

-In 2014, an ancient DNA analysis by the Australian geneticist Tim H. Heupink and colleagues compared the genes of the only spotted green pigeon specimen with that of other pigeons, based on samples extracted from two of its feathers.
+In 2014, an ancient DNA analysis by the geneticist Tim H. Heupink and colleagues compared the genes of the only spotted green pigeon specimen with that of other pigeons, based on samples extracted from two of its feathers.
 One of the resulting phylogenetic trees (or cladograms) is shown below:

 The spotted green pigeon was shown to be closest to the Nicobar pigeon.
 The genetic distance between the two was more than is seen within other pigeon species, but similar to the distance between different species within the same genus.
 This confirmed that the two were distinct species in the same genus, and that the spotted green pigeon was a unique, extinct taxon.
 The genus Caloenas was placed in a wider clade in which most members showed a mixture of arboreal (tree-dwelling) and terrestrial (ground-dwelling) traits.
 That Caloenas was placed in such a morphologically diverse clade may explain why many different relationships have previously been proposed for the members of the genus.
 A third species in the genus Caloenas, the Kanaka pigeon (C. canacorum), is only known from subfossils discovered in New Caledonia and Tonga.
 This species was larger than the two other members of the genus, so it is unlikely that it represents the same species as the spotted green pigeon.
 The possibility that the spotted green pigeon was a hybrid between other species can also be disregarded based on the genetic results.
+The genetic findings were confirmed by a 2016 study by the geneticist André E. R. Soares and colleagues, which managed to assemble complete mitochondrial genomes from eleven pigeon species, including the spotted green pigeon.

 The distribution of the Nicobar pigeon and the Kanaka pigeon (which does not appear to have had diminished flight abilities) suggests dispersal through island hopping and an origin for the spotted green pigeon in Oceania or southeast Asia.
 The fact that the closest relatives of Caloenas were the extinct subfamily Raphinae (first demonstrated in a 2002 study), which consists of the dodo from Mauritius and the Rodrigues solitaire from Rodrigues, indicates that the spotted green pigeon could also have originated somewhere in the Indian Ocean.
 In any case, it seems most likely that the bird inhabited an island location, like its relatives.
 That the Caloenas pigeons were grouped in a clade at the base of the lineage leading to Raphinae indicates that the ancestors of the flightless dodo and Rodrigues solitaire were able to fly, and reached the Mascarene Islands by island hopping from south Asia.